rex-suresh/personalBlog/content/blog/first_blog.md

 draft: false
 ---

-## Happy to write a first blog, Learned a new thing
+## First blog, Learned a new thing

 - This is my first Blog
 - Very less things to explain, but I came to know about Hugo's themes